 A multi-day conference for graduate students and postdocs

-This multi-day conference, held over March and April 2021, is designed to better prepare graduate students and postdocs for careers outside of academia by focusing on key skill areas sought after by employers.
+This conference, held in collaboration with multiple campus partners, is designed to better prepare graduate students and postdocs for careers outside of academia by focusing on key skill areas sought after by employers, as well as offering insights into personal growth that will be valuable in any career path.
 Not ready to think about your next step yet?
 Don’t worry.
 This conference emphasizes skills that will help you succeed now, while you’re doing research at Waterloo, and later, in your future career.

 Conference participants will have the opportunity to engage in sessions covering each of the four Professional Skills Foundations (Foundations) core categories: Career Preparation; Communication; Leadership; and, Personal Effectiveness.

 - Information for Professional Skills Foundations participants

 Please note: Separate registration is required for each session.
 Graduate students and postdocs are welcome to register for and attend all conference sessions, or only those that meet their current needs or schedule.

 |April 19, 10:00 a.m. to 12:00 p.m.
 ET||Lightning talks|